Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 If you don't speak German, **bring a friend or a translator**.
 Some *Bürgeramt* employees only speak German.
 The *Anmeldung* appointment is simple, but sometimes they ask more questions.
 [Red Tape Translation](/out/red-tape-translation-interpreter) or [Booka Local](/out/booka-local) can go with you.
 Don't worry: if you go alone, it will still be okay.

 You can also **send someone else**.
-[Red Tape Translation](/out/red-tape-translation-anmeldung/) can book the appointment, take your documents, and go to the *Bürgeramt* for you.
+[Red Tape Translation](/out/red-tape-translation-anmeldung/) can book your appointment, take your documents, and go to the *Bürgeramt* for you.
 It costs 250€.

 Arrive a few minutes before your appointment.
 Find the correct waiting room, and wait until they call your appointment number on the screen.
 The screen tells you which office to go to.